rnkpddr1998/Virtual_Mouse/README.md

-We have created a mouse controller using Python and OpenCV with real time camera that detects hand landmarks , track gesture patterns instead of physical mouse.
+I have created a mouse controller using Python and OpenCV with real time camera that detects hand landmarks , track gesture patterns instead of physical mouse.
-We will first detect the hand landmarks and then track and click based on these points.
+I will first detect the hand landmarks and then track and click based on these points.
 For cursor movement we will use our index finger
 For performing click we will take index and middle finger together.
-We will also apply smoothing techniques to make it more usable.
+I will also apply smoothing techniques to make it more usable.

 Steps to be followed:-

-Step 1: We will very first find the hand landmarks and finger tips.
+Step 1: I will very first find the hand landmarks and finger tips.

-Step 2: We will find the tip of the index and middle fingers.
+Step 2: I will find the tip of the index and middle fingers.

-Step 3: We will check which fingers are up.
+Step 3: I will check which fingers are up.

-Step 4: We will check whether our virtual mouse is currently in moving mode or clicking mode
+Step 4: I will check whether our virtual mouse is currently in moving mode or clicking mode

 Step 5: If only index finger is up then our virtual mouse is in moving mode and we can move our mouse with our index finger tip with the help of autopy.